Powerlearnproject/se-day1-assignment-holuwercheyy/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

-Planning: identify the software requirement or purpose and scope.
+Planning - identify the software requirement or purpose and scope.

-Requirement analysis: identify the final user specification.
+Requirement analysis - identify the final user specification.

 Design: building the framework.